SHIFT OF AUTHORITY

 The Importance of Discernment

 Conflicting authority is a huge problem in our society.
 People believe what they believe and often do not know why they believe what they believe.
 I fairly recent mantra for my life has been this: "There is no authentic 'knowing' outside of the context of direct experience and relationships."
 There are so many influences and competing voices inside us and outside us.
 All of our lives we are told what to think, what to believe, how to think, what to do, and on and on.
 If we don't know better, we might end up just following the herd and eventually becoming the herd.
 Life is all about being me!
 But if I don't step away and rise above to observe what is going on, I'll never be anything but lost in the crowd, another sheep in the flock.
 Actually, that is what much of society would like to see, especially the powers that be.
-Power and control, conformity and submission.
+Power and control, conformity and submission.“Keep growing quietly and seriously throughout your whole development; you cannot disturb it more rudely than by looking outward and expecting from outside replies to questions that only your inmost feeling in your most hushed hour can perhaps answer.”

 ― Rainer Maria Rilke, Letters to a Young Poet